Bursaries and fees

 The £300 funding for classroom practice is for teachers who have completed two courses (one to be face to face or remote) to use for any of the following: purchasing resources; CPD; funding towards chartered status; kit for after-school club; supporting events/networking with local schools (CAS or Computing Hubs) and computer science related student trips.

 Teachers who are not currently working in secondary state education may be eligible for a £920 deferred bursary once employment is gained in a state maintained school or college.
-Deferred bursaries must be claimed within 12 months of passing the CS Accelerator and achieving the subject knowledge certificate.
+Deferred bursaries must be claimed within the academic year of passing the CS Accelerator and achieving the subject knowledge certificate.
+A request for the bursary can be made on behalf of your new school as soon as you have accepted an offer of employment even if you are not starting until the following academic year.

 The following teachers are eligible for deferred bursaries: